openPMD/openPMD-api/docs/source/details/backendconfig.rst

 .. note::

-  To match against the path within the containing Iteration or within the containing Series, the specified regular expression is internally transformed into ``(/data/[0-9]+/)?(PATTERN)`` where ``PATTERN`` is the specified pattern, and then matched against the full dataset path.
+  To match against the path within the containing Iteration or within the containing Series, the specified regular expression is internally transformed into ``(/data/[0-9]+/)?(REGEX)`` where ``REGEX`` is the specified pattern, and then matched against the full dataset path.

 The **default configuration** is specified by omitting the ``select`` key.
 Specifying more than one default is an error.